Romain di Stasi, Ph.D.

 Positive Emotional Reactions and Arousal Have a Positive Influence on Infants' Learning.

 di Stasi, R., Esseily, R., Fakhri, A., & Rat-Fischer, L. (2023, March).
-International Convention of Psychological Science (ICPS).
+International Convention of Psychological Science (ICPS), Brussels, Belgium.

 The effect of humour on social learning in infants in a tool use task.